Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Introduction

-\name transformation is not semantics-preserving because unconditional execution of certain instructions (\eg load/stores) is not safe.
-This can introduce new bugs to the program that were not present in the untransformed program.
-However, \name is {\em failure-preserving}.
-A failure preserving transformation ensures that any bug present in the untransformed program is also present in the transformed program. \name is failure-preserving because the additional instructions inserted into the program does not alter the original computation or program memory state.
-Any crashing input resulted after a failure-preserving transformation can be checked against the original program to verify whether the crash is a true-positive or not.
-We use this property to develop a framework to detect false-positive bugs introduced by failure-preserving transformations like \name that is not semantic-preserving.
+As unconditional executions of particular instructions (\eg load/stores) are unsafe, \name transformation is not semantics-preserving.
+This can introduce new bugs that were not present in the original program.
+However, \name transformation is {\em failure-preserving}.
+A failure-preserving transformation ensures that any bug in the original program is also present in the transformed one (\ie \name transformation does not erase a bug in the original program). \name is failure-preserving because the additional instructions inserted into the program do not alter the original dataflow or program memory state.
+Any crashing input resulting after the application of failure-preserving transformation can be checked against the original program to verify whether the crash is a true positive.
+We use this property to develop a framework to detect false-positive bugs introduced by failure-preserving transformations in \name that are not semantic-preserving.